 Welcome to the website of the Gateway Chapter of the Paralyzed Veterans of America (GPVA).
 We are one of 33 Chapters nationwide and do not have any association with any organizations with similar names in the St. Louis area.
-We are very proud to have been named PVA’s “Most Outstanding Chapter” for both 2015 and recently for 2016.
+We are very proud to have been named PVA’s “Most Outstanding Chapter” for 2015, 2016, 2018 and 2019.
 In 2015, we were honored with the Civil Rights Enforcement Agency “Distinguished Fair Housing” award.
 We also have once again earned the St. Louis area Better Business Bureau status of an Honor Roll Charity, meeting all 20 of their governance and financial standards.
 In addition, we are designated as an Accredited Charity by the St. Louis BBB.
 We are also a Guidestar Platinum Level Participant.
 As indicated in our last tax return (Federal form 990) and 2017 audit, 90.4% of our expenditures went to member programs.
 The return can be found on the St. Louis Better Business Bureau website and guidestar.com.
 The Chapter remains as a 501(c)(3) non-profit veterans organization serving honorably discharged veterans of the armed forces of the United States who have sustained spinal cord injury or disease.
 Spinal cord injuries often result from wounds in combat, automobile accidents and recreational activities.
 Spinal cord disease and dysfunction include Multiple Sclerosis (MS), ALS (Lou Gehrig’s disease), and other diseases affecting the central nervous system of the spinal cord.
 We receive no federal government funding.
 We are governed by a fourteen-member volunteer Board of veterans like myself-- paralyzed in an automobile accident in 1996 while on active duty in the U.S. Army.
 The vision statement of the Gateway Chapter is: “Veterans with spinal cord injury or disease, living life to the fullest.”